H 214 x L 118 x P 46 cm H 84.25 x W 46.46 x D 18.11 in

-Natural silk cocoons, ash tree, led, black stained steel
+Natural silk cocoons, ash tree, LEDs, black lacquered metal

 On order / on measure